 In PY 2010, an improved Job Training Match (JTM) Crosswalk was introduced that more directly aligns training programs with jobs.
 The JTM Crosswalk provides the link to determine whether students' placement in employment is related to the career technical training received in Job Corps.
 The JTM Crosswalk is the fundamental data source for the JTM measures; therefore, it is essential that the Crosswalk accurately links relevant jobs to appropriate training.
 While updates have been made to the JTM Crosswalk since its introduction in 1998 (for example, the conversion to ONET-SOC 2009 placement codes), a major overhaul of the Crosswalk and its structure was necessary to ensure the continued accuracy and validity of the outcomes reported.
-The 2011, 2012 and 2013 versions of the Crosswalk reflect enhanced alignment among Training Achievement Records (TARs), Training Program Areas (TPAs), and ONET-SOC, the industry-recognized national occupational database - including the addition of placements recommended by practitioners from the field.
-The Crosswalk is expected to evolve in 2014 as part of an ongoing effort to maintain the integrity of the tool and ensure an accurate account of training-related placements.
+Between 2010 and 2014, the Office of Job Corps issued revised versions of the Crosswalk to reflect enhanced alignment among Training Achievement Records (TARs), Training Program Areas (TPAs), and ONET-SOC, the industry-recognized national occupational database - including the addition of placements recommended by practitioners from the field.

-Once again, all attachments pertaining to the CTT Report Card can be found in Appendix 501 Introduction.

-Changes in the PY 2014 CTT Report Card are as follows:
+All attachments pertaining to the CTT Report Card can be found in Appendix 501 Introduction.
+Changes in the PY 2016 CTT Report Card are as follows:

-- 1. CTT Completion Rate: For PY 2014, the goal for CTT Completion Attainment is increased from 75 percent to 80 percent.
-In addition, the weight for this measure is increased from 15 percent to 17.5 percent. - 2.
-CTT Industry-Recognized Credential Attainment Rate: For PY 2014, the goal for CTT Industry-Recognized Credential Attainment is increased from 85 percent to 100 percent.
-In addition, the weight for this measure is decreased from 5 percent to 2.5 percent. - 3.
-CTT Completer Average Hourly Wage at Placement Rate: For PY 2014, the goal for CTT Completer Average Hourly Wage is increased from \$9.85 per hour to \$10.30 per hour.
-Beginning in PY 2014, centers will have model-based goals for this measure. - 4.
-CTT Completer JTM Average Wage: For PY 2014, the goal for CTT Completer JTM Average Wage is increased from \$10.40 to \$10.75.
-Beginning in PY 2014, centers will have model-based goals for this measure. - 5.
-CTT Completer 6-Month Follow-up Placement Rate: For PY 2014, the weight for CTT Completer 6-Month Follow-up Placement is decreased from 15 percent to 12.5 percent.
+- 1. Career Technical Training (CTT) Industry-Recognized Credential I Attainment Rate: For PY 2016, the goal for the Industry-Recognized Credential I Attainment Rate is increased from 65 percent to 82 percent. - 2.
+CTT Industry-Recognized Credential II Attainment Rate: For PY 2016, the goal for CTT Industry-Recognized Credential II Attainment is set at 90 percent. - 3.
+CTT Completer Average Hourly Wage at Placement Rate: For PY 2016, the national goal for CTT Completer Average Hourly Wage is increased from \$10.60 per hour to \$11.20 per hour.
+Beginning in PY 2014, centers had center-level model-based goals for this measure.